CodapeWild/dktrace-data-benchmark/README.md

 ## how to

-start a demo and send testing data to collector
+start a demo and send trace data to collector

-with application startup parameters
+- with application startup parameters

 > start demo with config file